Migelangel04/cse15l-lab-reports/lab-report-two.md

 ## Part Three

 Two interesting things I learned in lab was starting a server using basic lines of java code and the use of JUnit using the terminal on VSCode.
 I never knew that the backend of webpages worked similar to the code presented in Lab 2 (of course at a much more complicated degree) and it really sparked my interest in learning more about backend web development.
-Moreover, the use of VSCode and JUnit is very useful, especially now in CSE12, because it allowed me to get more comfortable with the terminal and gives me way to use JUnit testing without having to use Eclipse all the time.
+Moreover, the use of VSCode and JUnit is very useful, especially in CSE12, because it allows me to get more comfortable with the terminal and gives me a way to use JUnit testing without having to use Eclipse all the time.